puppetlabs/bolt/README.md

 See [Native Extensions](./INSTALL.md#native-extensions) for installation instructions.

+### Bolt raises the error `Puppet must be installed to execute tasks`

+When using the bolt gem from source, you may receive the error `Puppet must be installed to execute tasks` when trying to run tasks or plans.
+See [INSTALL.md](./INSTALL.md) on how to install Bolt from source.

 ### Bolt does not support submitting task arguments via stdin to PowerShell

 Tasks written in PowerShell can receive arguments only as environment variables.